Attorney for Health Care and Living Will

-We will follow the decisions made by your Patient Advocate, as long as he or she follows the wishes you put into your advance directive and the laws of the state of Michigan.
+We’ll follow the decisions made by your Patient Advocate, as long as he or she follows the wishes you put into your advance directive, and the laws of the state of Michigan.

 If you have an advance directive, please bring a copy with you to your next visit to your doctor or the hospital.
-We will make a copy to put into your medical record.
-We will not refuse to give you medical care if you do not have one.
+We’ll make a copy to put into your medical record.

-Click here for a free form to make an advance directive that is legally binding in the state of Michigan.
+Click below to download free forms to make an advance directive that is legally binding in the state of Michigan.